Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Findings

 \subsection{Per-criterion Analysis}

-The models were tested on 3,680 (i.e. 40 criterion over 92 diagrams) examples to see how well they could grade different concepts in UML diagrams.
+The models were tested on 3,680 examples (i.e., 40 criteria across 92 diagrams) to assess how well they could grade different concepts in UML diagrams.
 Overall, as shown in Figure \ref{fig:per_criterion_acc}, the models were highly accurate, achieving results between 85\% and 89\%.
-They were most accurate at identifying classes, such as “User” or “Charging Station” (97.5\% accuracy).
-Accuracy decreased when assessing associations between classes (84.7\%) and was lowest with multiplicities, specifically, understanding complex relationships (82.7\%).
+They were most accurate in identifying classes such as “User” and “Charging Station” (97.5\% accuracy).
+Accuracy decreased when assessing associations between classes (84.7\%) and was lowest for multiplicities, specifically for understanding complex relationships (82.7\%).
 Grading accuracy also dropped when evaluating elements introduced later in the problem or those involving multiple connected relationships, falling as low as 55.1\%.

 A detailed examination of the five most problematic criteria, specifically those related to the “Maintenance Operator” and complex relationship chains, reveals a significant performance gap driven by divergent model biases.
 For the most difficult items, such as Criterion 39 (Multiplicity) and Criterion 38 (Association), the majority of models exhibited a severe under-grading bias.
-Notably, Qwen3-80B and Mistral-24B frequently failed to award points that TAs deemed correct, with negative biases reaching as high as -0.250.
+Notably, Qwen3-80B and Mistral-24B frequently failed to award points for TAs' deemed correct, with negative biases as high as -0.250.

-In contrast, Gemma3-27b acted as a notable outlier by consistently over-grading these same items.
+In contrast, Gemma3-27b was a notable outlier, consistently over-grading these items.
 For Criterion 19, Gemma's tendency to be lenient resulted in a low accuracy of 46.7\%, as it awarded points where TAs did not.
 Across these edge cases, GLM 4.7 proved to be the most robust model, maintaining the closest alignment with the TA average scores, such as a minimal bias of -0.011 on Criterion 39.
 These results indicate that while overall performance is strong, specific architectural or attention-based limitations cause most models to default to harsh grading on complex criteria, whereas models like Gemma may fail through excessive leniency.